Grexit debate down but not out, Argentina lessons remain

 But more importantly, its "output gap" - the difference between actual and potential growth - could accelerate any rebound.

 The larger the output gap ahead of a major devaluation, the bigger the recovery.
-And Greece's output gap is huge at around 13 percent, the Organisation for Economic Co-operation and Development calculates.
+And Greece's output gap is huge at around 13 percent, the Organization for Economic Co-operation and Development calculates.

 Greece's economy showed tentative signs of stopping the rot last year, but months of acrimonious negotiations over its bailout since Syriza swept to power in January have plunged it back in recession.